 - Magical Express – Disney’s free transportation system

 Renting a car offers the most flexibility for your travels.
 It may also be more than you really need, depending on your travel plans.
 If you are staying on Disney property, there may be no need for a rental car.
 Disney transportation on property can get you from your hotel to the parks each morning.
 You can also get to other resorts, but it can be time-consuming.

 If you are staying offsite or have offsite plans, a rental car will be very convenient.
 Although many offsite hotels offer transportation to Disney, it may not run on a schedule convenient for you.

 If you do choose to rent a car, Alamo, Avis, Budget, Dollar, National and L&M all offer in-terminal rental agencies.
-All others are off site and will require you taking a shuttle.
+All others are off-site and will require you to take a shuttle.
 There are also locations for Alamo/National onsite at Walt Disney World, both at the Dolphin and at Disney’s Car Care Center.
 These may be good options for those needing a car for a short time.
 For example, if you want to spend a day at the beach in Florida or spend some time outlet shopping, having a car even for one day might be a good option.